-Peak season for tourism in Barcelona is considered to be June and July, with the prices of flights experiencing an average increase of 18%.
-However, in the slightly more off peak months when the city will be slightly less warm and much less hectic, prices are much more reasonable.
+The peak season for tourism in Barcelona is considered to be June and July, with the prices of flights experiencing an average increase of 18%.
+However, in the slightly more off-peak months when the city will be slightly less warm and much less hectic, prices are much more reasonable.
 If you do decide to visit in peak season, buying your tickets more than 4 weeks in advance will likely save you money.

 Food and Drink

 There is a seemingly neverending number of places to eat and drink in Barcelona and, although the cost of eating out in the city varies enormously depending on where and what you decide to eat, we’ve given you a rough guide of what average prices look like below.
 However, there are many hidden spots where you can find tapas for 1€, making the city far more affordable!
 Read our article on TAPAS IN BARCELONA!

 A glass of wine/pint of beer: 3€